Jacksoor/serviette/docs/scripting/index.rst

 To access the web interface, issue ``$help`` to get the URL.
 You may authenticate using the details provided by ``$key`` in a one-on-one conversation.

 When a user executes a script (via ``!<command name>``), a script is ``exec``\ed in the sandbox and the argument sent to its stdin.
-Its stdout and stderr, up to a limit (generally 5MB each) are captured and sent to the entity requesting execution, as well as exit code.
+Its stdout and stderr, up to a limit (generally 5MB each) are captured and sent to the bridge requesting execution, as well as exit code.

- * On exit code 0, the executing entity will report success, along with the contents of stdout (success).
+ * On exit code 0, the bridge will report success, along with the contents of stdout (success).

- * On any exit code other than 2, the executing entity will report failure, along with the contents of stderr (script failure).
+ * On any exit code other than 2, the bridge will report failure, along with the contents of stderr (script failure).

- * On exit code 2, the executing entity will report failure, along with the contents of stdout (script error).
+ * On exit code 2, the bridge will report failure, along with the contents of stdout (script error).

+ * On SIGKILL, the bridge will report that execution took too long.

+ * On any other signal, the bridge will report the signal details.

 Scripts are subject to :ref:`billing <billing>`, but usage may be optionally billed to the owner of the script.